marijaparezanin/Adaptive-Nutrition-Expert-System/README.md

 Call endpoints from a second PowerShell window while the service is running.

 The demos exist because this is a knowledge-based system, not a normal CRUD application.
 In a normal application you call one method and get one calculated answer.
 In Drools, you insert facts into working memory, run `fireAllRules()`, and the rule engine decides which rules match.
-The demos create controlled fact sets so you can prove that forward chaining, CEP, templates, and backward-style explanation queries work.
+The demos create controlled fact sets to prove that forward chaining, CEP, templates, and backward-style explanation queries work.

 This command: